Yoga for Posture Improvement: Hyperkyphosis Carries Similar Risks as Osteoporosis, Research Finds

 One of the issues of osteoporosis is that 25% of people who have a hip fracture end up in a nursing home within a couple of years.
 They lose mobility, and they become unable to take care of themselves.
 Here again, Wendy Katzman points out you have the same hyperkyphosis issue, and it should be attended to in the same way as we are concerned about osteoporosis.

 Why Is No One Paying Attention to the Health Risks Linked to Hyperkyphosis?

 We spend a lot of money in our society on tests for low bone mass density and drugs to increase bone mass.
 But of course, the real risk of osteoporosis is not low bone mass.
 It is really fractures.

 As recent studies show, hyperkyphosis is a separate risk factor for fractures.
-However, so far, it has pretty much been falling under the doctors’ radar.
+However, it has been falling under the doctors’ radar so far.
 No one checks you for the risk of developing hyperkyphosis when you go for your physical.
-But if older people with hyperkyphosis are at a 70% greater risk for fractures, this health issue should not be ignored.
+However, if older people with hyperkyphosis are at a 70% greater risk for fractures, this health issue should not be ignored.

 There is a growing awareness in society of the health issues linked to forward head posture and hyperkyphosis.
 However, the medical establishment has little to offer for the condition, both by way of prevention and treatment.
 So, not surprisingly, there is growing interest in alternative approaches to improving posture, including yoga.
 Pilot studies have documented the benefits of yoga for hyperkyphosis, and this is an area of research that we can expect growing interest in in the future.